Mihr-Narseh

-Mihr-Narseh (𐭬𐭲𐭥𐭭𐭥𐭮𐭧𐭩 mtrnrshy), was a powerful Iranian dignitary from the House of Suren, who served as minister (wuzurg framadar) of the Sasanian shahanshahs Yazdegerd I, Bahram V, Yazdegerd II and Peroz I. According to the Iranologist Richard N. Frye, Mihr-Narseh was the "prototype of the later Islamic grand vizier."
+Mihr-Narseh (𐭬𐭲𐭥𐭭𐭥𐭮𐭧𐭩 mtrnrshy), was a powerful Iranian dignitary from the House of Suren, who served as minister (wuzurg framadār) of the Sasanian shahanshahs Yazdegerd I, Bahram V, Yazdegerd II and Peroz I. According to the Iranologist Richard N. Frye, Mihr-Narseh was the "prototype of the later Islamic grand vizier."

 Notable for his religious zeal, Mihr-Narseh was the architect behind the Roman–Sasanian War of 421–422 and the Battle of Avarayr.

 Etymology

-The name of Mihr-Narseh is a combination of the Middle Iranian theophoric names of Mihr (Mithra) and Narse(h).
+The name of Mihr-Narseh is a combination of the Middle Iranian theophoric names of Mihr (Mithra) and Narseh (Nairiiō.saŋha).

 Background

 Mihr-Narseh was born in the 4th-century in the village of Abruwan in the rural district of Dasht-e Barin in the administrative division of Ardashir-Khwarrah, in southwestern Pars.
 He belonged to the House of Suren, one of the Seven Great Houses of Iran.
 The family, of Parthian origin, had been active in Iranian politics since the Arsacid Empire, and held parts of Sakastan as their personal fiefdom.
 It was thus unusual for a Surenid to be a native of Pars, which illustrates their extensive authority and influence during this period, which made them able to spread their influence to Pars, the homeland of the ruling Persian Sasanian family.
-It is unknown if the Suren branch of Pars adopted the title of Parsig (Persian).
-Mihr-Narseh's father was a certain Boraza, who may have owned the land he was born in.
+It is unknown if the Suren branch of Pars adopted the title of Pārsīg (Persian).
+Mihr-Narseh's father was a certain Borāza, who may have owned the land he was born in.
 According to the medieval historian al-Tabari (d.
 923), Mihr-Narseh traced his descent back to the legendary Kayanian king Vishtaspa and the first Arsacid king, Arsaces I.